wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

 https://usergroups.snowflake.com/chapters/

 <hr />

 <a name="Automation"></a>

 ## Automation

+REMEMBER: Snowflake is purely a SaaS product.
+Unlike other vendors, its "Enterprise" offering does not mean where customers install servers and upgrade versions.

+Snowflake does have a client-side CLI to install:

 * CLI (snowsql client-side command utility)
 * DML (Data Markup Language) to create SQL database schemas